 The purpose of the Natural Heritage Preservation Tax Credit Program (Tax Credit Program) is to protect wildlife habitat, parks and open space, archaeological resources, agricultural land and water by providing state tax credits for donations of qualified land (fee title or conservation easement) and water rights.
 The Tax Credit Program objectives include the fostering of public/private partnerships to resolve land use and water disputes; assisting habitat stewardship; and demonstrating the state's commitment to protect natural resources by rewarding landowners who perceive habitat as an asset rather than a liability.
 Initially implemented in 2001, the Tax Credit Program is a successful effort that to date has resulted in the approval of $54.5 million in tax credits, and the donation and transfer of ownership of more than 9,407 acres of critical parkland, open space, agricultural conservation easements, wildlife corridors and archaeological resources.

 Applications are accepted on a year-round basis.
-Applications that comply with the program requirements and eligibility criteria for qualified donations can be scheduled for Board consideration only after completion of the required local public hearing and approval of the appraisal by the Department of General Services as required by the Natural Heritage Preservation Tax Credit Act.
-The Board generally meets four times per year, typically in February, May, August and November.
-Board staff will notify project proponents of the date a proposal is scheduled for consideration by the Board.
+Applications that comply with the program requirements and eligibility criteria for qualified donations can be scheduled for Board consideration only after completion of the required local public hearing and approval of the appraisal by the Department of General Services as required by the Natural Heritage Preservation Tax Credit Act and necessary real estate due diligence.

 Mail completed applications to: